opiter09/Fossil-Fighters-Champions-Randomizer/README.md

 Features:
 - You can only dig up the main 149
 - Vivos are matched 1-to-1, so nothing is impossible to get
+- Silver Fossils are also randomized among themselves
 - The three vivosaurs listed in the box Post-Game Vivos, naturally, only appear post-game (so the Rainbow Canyon PTD, in FFC's case).
 These are Nigo, Krypto, Pacro, and Machai.
 All you need to do to change this is edit the text input, making sure to use the vivosaurs' line